fadado/jqt/docs/content/content.md

 <%sc 'A title in small caps'>
 ```

-Warning: you must read the [GPP manual][GPPMAN] if you want to know all the gory details.
+Warning: you must see the [GPP manual][GPPMAN] if you want to know all the gory details.

 #### Skips